truenas/middleware/docs/userguide/index.rst

 #.  **Virtualox jail:**

 Table 13a summarizes the type of software which can be installed into each type of jail.
-Click the name of the type of software for instructions on how to install that type of software.

 .. note:: the software which can be installed into a Linux jail is limited to the command line package management tool provided by that Linux distribution.
 If you install software into a Linux jail, install the 32-bit version of the software.